 Rated: 8/10

 A hard reboot restarts your device by completely switching off its power.
-It essentially interrupts all processes and applications running on the computer abruptly.
-Hard rebooting PCs can resolve many bugs and errors, including the “Diagnosing your PC” error.
+It abruptly interrupts all processes and applications running on the computer.
+Hard rebooting PCs and laptops can resolve many bugs and errors, including the “Diagnosing your PC” error.

-Sometimes, a hard reboot can set your PC straight when things get jammed.
+A hard reboot can sometimes set your PC straight when things get jammed.
 We’ve tried it, and it works!
 And it seems others on HP Forums have had luck with it, too.
 Give the following method a try:

 System Restore